MeteoSwiss/publication-opendata/README.md

 #### 2.4.
 Model data

 #### 2.4.1.
 Postprocessed data (Data4Web)
+...

 #### 2.4.2.
-INCA data
+INCA data (nowcasting)
-The INCA nowcasting forecasts come in 2 versions for most parameters a) a short 0h- +6h version and an b) an extended 6h-+28/33h version.
+The INCA [nowcasting](https://www.meteoswiss.admin.ch/weather/warning-and-forecasting-systems/nowcasting.html) forecasts come in 2 versions for most parameters a) a short 0h- +6h version and an b) an extended 6h-+28/33h version.
 Please be aware, that in the extended versions, the part after the first 6h comes from the COSMO-1E model, which means, that it is beeing updated only every 3h (00h, 03h, 06h, 09h etc. UTC).
 Only the first +6h are beeing updated according to the respective update frequency.
 For more information see the metadata in each NetCDF-File.